griddynamics/asf-platform/README.md

 <a name="architecture"></a>
 ## Architecture

-Agile Software Factory consists of 10 main components:
+Agile Software Factory consists of nine main components:

-- **Jenkins** - CI-server, build, verify code, run code analysis and deploy artifacts into repository
+- **Jenkins** - build, verify code, run code analysis and deploy artifacts into repository
 - **Gerrit** - code review tool and source code repository manager
 - **LDAP** - centralized store of user accounts information for authentication on other components
 - **JIRA** - project management software, aggregates statuses for all other components